sebastiantoh/tp/docs/UserGuide.md

 * `contact add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `contact add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal r/blacklisted`

+#### Deleting a contact: `contact delete`
+Deletes the specified contact from StonksBook.
+All associated reminders and meetings will be deleted as well.

+**Format**: `contact delete INDEX`
+* Deletes the contact at the specified `INDEX`.
+* The index refers to the index number shown in the displayed contact list.
+* The index must be a positive integer 1, 2, 3, …​

+**Examples**:
+`contact list` followed by `contact delete 2` deletes the 2nd contact in StonksBook.
+`contact find Betsy` followed by `contact delete 1` deletes the 1st contact in the results of the find command.

 #### Editing a contact: `contact edit`
 Edits an existing contact in StonksBook.